-Report to the CMC Scholarship Outcomes Task Force Survey
+Report to the CMC Scholarship Outcomes Task Force Survey Ward Elliott, March 19, 1999

 Abstract:

-1970’s: I was among first to challenge conventional wisdom that reapportionment would invigorate state & local government; that McGovern reforms would invigorate Pres. nominating process; that high-tech "therapy" methods deter criminal recidivism better than low-tech punishment methods; and that Rapid Rail would solve L.A.’s congestion and smog problems.
+1970s: I was among first to challenge conventional wisdom that reapportionment would invigorate state & local government; that McGovern reforms would invigorate Pres. nominating process; that high-tech "therapy" methods deter criminal recidivism better than low-tech punishment methods; and that Rapid Rail would solve L.A.s congestion and smog problems.
 Was also first to propose congestion charges for L.A., first to conceive of HOT lanes as a way to test congestion charges in practice on small scale.

 1. What are your best scholarly works?